James Madison

-Retiring from public office at the end of his presidency in 1817, Madison returned to his plantation, Montpelier, and died there in 1836.
-Like Jefferson and Washington, Madison owned slaves; unlike them, he never freed any slaves, either during his lifetime or in his will.
-Among historians and in polls of leading historians, Madison is considered one of the most important Founding Fathers of the United States, and these historians have generally ranked him as an above-average president, although they are critical of his endorsement of slavery and his leadership during the War of 1812.
-Madison's name is commemorated in many landmarks across the nation, both publicly and privately, with prominent examples including Madison Square Garden, James Madison University, and the USS James Madison.
+Retiring from public office at the end of his presidency in 1817, Madison returned to his plantation, Montpelier, where he died in 1836.
+Madison was a slave owner; he freed one slave in 1783 to prevent a slave rebellion at Montpelier but did not free any in his will.
+Historians regard Madison as one of the most significant Founding Fathers of the United States, and have generally ranked him as an above-average president, although they are critical of his endorsement of slavery and his leadership during the War of 1812.
+Madison's name is commemorated in many landmarks across the nation, with prominent examples including Madison Square Garden, James Madison University, the James Madison Memorial Building, the capital city of Wisconsin, and the USS James Madison.